 - Applicants to the Nurse Anesthesia DNP track must complete the Fitzpatrick College of Nursing Graduate Program Online Application for DNP Nurse Anesthesia Track.

-- After application review, by the Admissions Committee, the applicant will be notified in writing, if selected to interview.
+- The Admissions Committee will notify the applicant in writing, if selected to interview.

 To be eligible for admission to the Nurse Anesthesia DNP track, candidates must submit evidence of:

-- Baccalaureate degree in nursing from an ACEN or CCNE accredited program or its equivalent.
+- Baccalaureate degree in nursing from an ACEN, CNEA or CCNE accredited program or its equivalent.